bastian-weber/AcuteViewer/deploy_ressources/general/readme.txt

 for example, be used to compare a few particular images.
 However, this only works with images that are in the same directory.

+In the file menu, you can choose if preview-only images shall be included in the directory listing.
+This means that also images that are only displayed by extracting the contained preview image are included when scrolling through the directory content.

 Hitting F5 will cause the program to reload the current image and also refresh the current directory.
 You can do this to recognise images that have been added or removed to the directory in the meantime.
 If you opened multiple images then hitting F5 will